 Don’t underestimate the impact of your light bulb choice.
 The average household uses 5% of its energy budget on lighting.
 By converting to LED lights, you save electricity and money while keeping your log cabin green.

-Also read our Rainwater Harvesting Blog to help collect water for your use.
+For more on log cabin sustainability, read our Rainwater Harvesting Blog to learn how to collect water for your use.